emreakcan/currency-converter-android/README.md

 # Currency Converter
-Currency coverter by using revolut api
+Currency converter by using revolut api

 - Fetches update currencies from revolut api every 1 second.
 - Calculates other currencies by using users currency and amount selection